openssl/openssl/INSTALL.md

 Build with thread pool functionality.
 If enabled, OpenSSL algorithms may use the thread pool to perform parallel computation.
 This option in itself does not enable OpenSSL to spawn new threads.
-Currently the only supported thread pool mechanism is the default thread pool.
+Currently, the only supported thread pool mechanism is the default thread pool.

 ### no-default-thread-pool